hawtio/website/src/docs/configuration.md

 #### OSGi configuration

-Just update the blueprint configuration values in OSGi config admim as you would any OSGi blueprint bundles.
+Simply update the blueprint configuration values in OSGi config admim as you would any OSGi blueprint bundles.
 On OSGi all the hawtio Java modules use OSGi blueprint.

 #### Jolokia configuration

-Jolokia agent is deployed automatically with `io.hawt.web.JolokiaConfiguredAgentServlet` that extends Jolokia native `org.jolokia.http.AgentServlet` class, defined in `hawtio-web/WEB-INF/web.xml`.
+The Jolokia agent is deployed automatically with `io.hawt.web.JolokiaConfiguredAgentServlet` and extends Jthe olokia native `org.jolokia.http.AgentServlet` class, defined in `hawtio-web/WEB-INF/web.xml`.
-To customize Jolokia Servlet configuration, according to the parameters that it supports and that are defined here:
+To customize Jolokia Servlet configuration, according to the parameters that it supports and that are defined here: https://jolokia.org/reference/html/agents.html#agent-war-init-params
-https://jolokia.org/reference/html/agents.html#agent-war-init-params

 You have to pass them as java system properties, prefixed with `jolokia.`.